-I'm not losing a night's sleep over the thought that this election might by any more rigged than it already is.
+So, no, I'm not losing a night's sleep over the thought that this election might by any more rigged than it already is.

-And I'm not holding my breath in the hopes that the winner of this year's particular popularity contest will save us from government surveillance, weaponized drones, militarized police, endless wars, SWAT team raids, red light cameras, asset forfeiture schemes, overcriminalization, profit-driven private prisons, graft and corruption, or any of the other evils that masquerade as official government business these days.
+And I'm not holding my breath in the hopes that the winner of this year's popularity contest will save us from government surveillance, weaponized drones, militarized police, endless wars, SWAT team raids, asset forfeiture schemes, overcriminalization, profit-driven private prisons, graft and corruption, or any of the other evils that masquerade as official government business these days.

-What I've come to realize is that Americans want to engage in the reassurance ritual of voting.
+You see, after years of trying to wake Americans up to the reality that there is no political savior who will save us from the police state, I've come to realize that Americans want to engage in the reassurance ritual of voting.

-They want to believe that politics matter.
+They want to believe the fantasy that politics matter.